Or, four bell towers issuant from base Gules, windows Or.

 Bearer: Walker, Peter Edward.

-Tricking, Invected, Port and windows, Between, Engrailed, Pointed, Armed, Azure, Bibliography, Bordure, Overall, Head, Chevron, Ogee, Party per fess, Created, Cross, Cross couped, Quarterly, Outlined in sable, Two, In black and white, In chief, In base, Coat of arms, Schema, Personal, Gules, Illuminated, Interpreted, Langued, Castilian language, Semi-circular, Military, Knights Templar, Or, Party per pale, Argent, Without divisions, Hatching, Religious, Sable, Century XVIII, Vert, Socioeconomic, Plain tincture, Freehand, Three and One.
+Port and windows, Between, Proper, Pointed, Armed, Azure, Boa, Bordure, Overall, Chevron, Charged, Ogee, Created, Cross, Cross couped, Quarterly, Outlined, Outlined in sable, Two, In chief, In base, Coat of arms, Schema, Fess, Personal, Gules, Illuminated, Interpreted, Chief, Langued, Lion, Lozenge, Masoned, Semi-circular, Military, Or, Party per pale, Argent, Without divisions, Ratio, Rampant, Religious, Sable, Vert, Plain tincture, Freehand, Three, One and Eagle.

 Dr. Antonio Salmerón y Cabañas,